 However, what you’ll find is that most manufacturers have a minimum you are required to order at a time.
 It’s time to drum up your negotiation skills (and get used to using them) because you don’t want to get stuck with a huge order that has your logo printed incorrectly or doesn’t meet your brand standards.

 Manufacturers are usually willing to negotiate the quantity for your first order if they think you’ll return for more orders in the future.
 Tell them it’s a sample and show them you’re trustworthy and interested in working with them.
-While admittedly, it may be a little frustrating to buy fifty or a hundred of a product that you’re not sure you can use, the investment will be much less costly than purchasing 500 units of something with the incorrect logo.
+While admittedly, it may be frustrating to buy fifty of a product that you’re not sure you can use, the investment will be much less costly than purchasing 500 units with the incorrect logo.
 You can use this order as an opportunity to disperse your product to friends and family to get their opinions on your branding and the product itself.

 Keep in mind that most of the quantities and prices you see are negotiable.
 You really don’t (and shouldn’t) have to settle for whatever cost they have listed on the website.
 Do a lot of research and make sure you’re starting off with a good product at a decent cost and then see where negotiations can get you from there.
 Keep in mind people negotiate these prices with them all the time.